 The following figure illustrates aliasing.
 This is the spectrum of a 990 Hz square wave, which has many harmonics.
+The horizontal time/div setting for the square wave sets the sample rate and results in a FFT resolution of 1.91 Hz.
+The displayed

-The sample rate is set to 100 kSa/s, and the oscilloscope displays the spectrum.
-The displayed waveform shows the components of the input signal above the Nyquist frequency to be mirrored (aliased) on the display and reflected off the right edge.
+FFT spectrum waveform shows the components of the input signal above the Nyquist frequency to be mirrored (aliased) on the display and reflected off the right edge.